 Lucas Knauss was born about 1633 in Germany.
 (1)

-Married a woman named Anna, probably in 1663, based on the baptismal date of their first child.
-She was born about 1634.
+Married a woman named Anna, probably in 1663, based on the baptismal date of their first child, who was born in 1664.
 (2)

 Johann Heinrich Knauss, baptized July 3, 1664.

 Georg Knauss, baptized Nov.
 1, 1665.

 Anna Margaretha Knauss, baptized March 10, 1667.
 Died in 1673.

 Eva Dorothea Knauss, baptized March 14, 1669.
 Married Christian Gass.

 Elisabetha Knauss, baptized Aug.
 13, 1671.
 Died Sept.
 7, 1671.

 Juliana Knauss, baptized May 15, 1676.
 Twin.
 Died in July 1676.

 Anna Catharina Knauss, baptized May 15, 1676.
 Twin.
 Died in July 1676.